Shakira's Tongue Was the Real MVP of the Super Bowl Halftime Show

 On Sunday night, Shakira and Jennifer Lopez took us to church with their unbelievable performance at the 2020 Super Bowl Halftime Show.

-The two Latina legends hit the stage for their highly-anticipated show, which truly exceed everyone's expectations.
+The two Latina legends hit the stage for their highly-anticipated show, which truly exceeded everyone's expectations.
 After the dynamic duo brought out Bad Bunny and J Balvin, the crowd went wild over their surprise appearances.

 In fact, J.Lo hit the stage with her 11-year-old daughter, Emme, who sang a duet of "Let's Get Loud."